cchalop1/JustDeploy/README.md

 justdeploy
 ```

-JustDeploy will create a `./just` deploy folder at the root of your project to be able to store the deployment information and the certificates that certify to communicate with the docker engine
+JustDeploy will create a `./justdeploy` folder at the root of your project to be able to store the deployment information and the certificates that certify to communicate with the docker engine

 For now JustDeploy only support debian base VMs.